Barrior/Particleground.js/README_en.md

 - Firefox 21+
 - Chrome 23+

-For not support browsers it will failed quietly.
+For not support browsers it will fail quietly.

 ### Communication

-If you have any questions or ideas to help JParticles make progress, you are welcome to put forward your views to [issues](https://github.com/Barrior/JParticles/issues) or tell us via [QQ group](http://shang.qq.com/wpa/qunwpa?idkey=f548e3f94e0040a2ac5adfe4fec6915ef67c8c1b6ba5784ff6d5049c6135a759).
+If you have any questions or ideas to help JParticles make progress, you are welcome to put forward your views to [issues](https://github.com/Barrior/JParticles/issues) or [discussions](https://github.com/Barrior/JParticles/discussions).
 Thanks.

 ### Changelog